ivanrichmond/hello/README.md

 4. Error Page: display meaningful errors.  **DONE PRELIMINARY**
 5. Rerouting of User Settings to Login for non-logged in user. **DONE**
 ## Technical Debt
+1. Put /admin under admin privs, so that only someone logged in as an admin can get to it.

 ### React Router 6